klmui/Random-Fur-end/README.md

 1. Design your ASCII cat

 2. Go to https://regex101.com/ to enter 3 different regular expressions so Postman can send your ASCII cat

+    * Change the flag in the "Regular Expression" field from "gm" to "g"

     * Enter "\\\\" into the "Regular Expression" field

     * Paste your ASCII cat into the text field